expln/metamath-lamp/docs/guide.md

 database requires some preconditions we haven't included in our proof.

-So we'll instead use a bottom-up search, which will try to find and prove other any other statements necessary to apply a relevant existing proof.
+So we'll instead use a bottom-up search, which will try to find and prove any other statements necessary to apply a relevant existing proof.

 > Select the checkbox next to our latest statement
 > `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
 > and press "Unify".
 > A new dialogue will display titled "Proving bottom-up".
 > These options control how metamath-lamp will search for a proof
-> of ths statement.
+> of this statement.
 For now, we'll just accept the defaults and press the
 > "Prove" button at the bottom of the dialogue.
 > After a moment it will present a list, and one of the first options
 > (probably the first one) should use "addassi".